More affordable housing coming to Greenville as city leaders look ahead to 2040 Comprehensive Plan

 Belge said the city is responding to those questions.

 “They said we’re committed to affordable housing.
 We’re going to make it happen,” Belge said.
-“And we’re [Greenville Housing Fund] delivering on that for the city.”
+“And we’re delivering on that for the city.”

 Affordable housing is one of the main focuses for the Greenville 2040 Comprehensive Plan, an outline for what city leaders want Greenville to look like in 20 years.

 “It looks like having a park that’s close enough that you can walk to it.
-It looks like a place where you don’t need a car,” said City Spokesperson, Beth Brotherton.
+It looks like a place where you don’t need a car,” City Spokesperson Beth Brotherton said.
 “It’s a place where people of all different incomes can afford to live within the city limits.”

 She said the city views these properties as a long-term investment.

-“Prime real estate where we can build houses for our seniors, for folks who might not make that much money yet,” said Brotherton.
+“Prime real estate where we can build houses for our seniors, for our young people, for folks who might not make that much money yet,” said Brotherton.

 These homes would provide access to all that Greenville has to offer, which according to Brotherton, is only going to get better.

-No word yet on when construction is set to begin.
+No word yet on when construction will begin.
 To learn more about the city’s comprehensive plan, click here.